...

 Criteria for Selecting the Ideal Placement

 The process of determining the most appropriate placement for a child takes into account several critical factors.
 These include the child’s age, their specific needs, and any special requirements they might have.
-CPS’s aim in this selection process is to guarantee that the child’s physical, emotional, and psychological needs are adequately addressed in their temporary home.
+During the selection process, CPS actively ensures that the child’s temporary home adequately addresses their physical, emotional, and psychological needs.
 This careful consideration ensures that each child placed in foster care receives the necessary support and care tailored to their individual circumstances.

 CPS Guidelines for Child Removal in Texas: Embracing Kinship Care as a Family-Centric Approach